1913 Auckland Rugby League season: Auckland v Wellington (Northern Union C.C.)

+Auckland B v North Shore Albions

+The match was played as a curtain raiser to Auckland v New South Wales.

 Auckland v New South Wales

-A curtain raiser was played between Auckland B and North Shore which resulted in a 5-5 draw.
+William Tobin went on for the injured Alan Blakey and George Seagar replaced Harold Hayward who was also injured.
+Both players had played in the curtain raiser for Auckland B and North Shore Albions respectively.
+The match was attended by Auckland Mayor, James Parr who complained after the match about the large number of spectators who crowded on to the field during the game and threatened that is the rugby league authorities could not guarantee they would be prevented from the field for the following weeks test match then he would ban them from playing the match on the Auckland Domain.

 Auckland v Taranaki

 Thomas McClymont injured his arm late in the first half and went off but came back on.
 Then early in the second half he retired permanently meaning Auckland only had 12 players.
 Bob Mitchell and Stan Walters joined the team in New Plymouth having left Wellington after the New Zealand match there.
 Karl Ifwersen was supposed to also join but he had been injured in New Zealand's match so went directly back to Auckland.
 George Seagar who had gone on tour was refereeing at late notice as Taranaki had been unable to organise a suitable referee.
 The Taranaki forwards were said to have dominated the match and while the Auckland backs played brilliantly they failed to finish many chances.